-Labour Market programming provides tuition-free, group-based training for unemployed individuals who need to upgrade their skills in order to get employed.
-Labour Market programs are focused on preparing individuals for entry-level employment in industries or occupations that are experiencing or are projected to experience labour or skills shortages.
-You are eligible to apply if you are currently unemployed and answer "no" to these four questions:
+Labour Market programming provides tuition-free, group-based training for unemployed individuals who need to upgrade their skills in order to gain employment.
+Programs focus on preparing individuals for entry-level employment in industries projected to experience labour shortages.

 Almost 400 job seekers have already graduated from NWCC programs with the help of Labour Market funding.
 Of those graduates, a high percentage have found well-paid, challenging jobs or continued their education.